 DISCUSSION

-The mean anthropometric indices of the entire age 5-10yrs in the study population showed significant values of 0.02 and 0.00 in weight and height among Ogbia-oloibiri when compared with Otuabagi-otakeme axis.
-However the BMI and MUAC variables had a non-significant p values of 0.20 and 0.80.
-The mean weight/height and BMI of age 5-6 was 17.22kg, 1.28m and 10.52kgm² compared with age 7-8 of 20.54kg, 1.34m and 11.43kk/m² while that of age 9-10yrs are 22.32kg, 1.35m and 12.24kg/m² respectively with a significant values of 0.00 and 0.03 regarding weight and height.
-Determinants of health status requires adequate nutritional intake in their right proportion to promote children growth and development.
-Recent study conducted have shown a significant p value <0.05 lower mean wt/ht among rural children when compared with urban children (Emeagi et al., 2023).
+The mean anthropometric indices of the entire age 5-10 years in the study population showed significant values of 0.02 and 0.00 in weight and height among Ogbia-oloibiri when compared with Otuabagi-otakeme axis.
+However, the BMI and MUAC variables had a non-significant p-values of 0.20 and 0.80.
+The mean weight, height and BMI of age 5-6 was 17.22kg, 1.28m and 10.52kg/m² compared with age 7-8 of 20.54kg, 1.34m and 11.43kk/m² while that of age 9-10yrs are 22.32kg, 1.35m and 12.24kg/m² respectively with a significant values of 0.00 and 0.03 regarding weight and height.
+Determinants of health status require adequate nutritional intake in their right proportion to promote children growth and development.
+Recent studies conducted have shown a significant p value <0.05 lower mean wt/ht among rural children when compared with urban children (Emeagi et al., 2023).

-Nutritional dietary intake: Results obtained from this study regarding nutritional diets showed that age 5-6yrs (36.54%) engaged mainly on carbohydrate diets regularly compared with other dietary intake such as protein (3.08%), vegetables/vitamins (3.85%) and combination of protein/carbohydrates of (28.85%).
+Nutritional dietary intake: Results obtained from this study regarding nutritional diets showed that age 5-6yrs (36.54%) engaged mainly on carbohydrate diets regularly compared with other dietary intake such as protein (3.08%), vegetables/vitamins (3.85%) and a combination of protein/carbohydrates of (28.85%).
 Age 7-8yrs was (3.08%) carb, 1.54% protein, 4.61% vegetables and 7.69% combination of carb and proteins intake with a resultant low body mass index of 11.43kg/m².
 Furthermore age 9-10yrs of regular carbohydrate intake of 5%, pro 2.69%, veg 1.15% and carbohydrate plus protein of 1.92% had a BMI of 12.24kg/m².
-Observations from this study showed that vegetables and vitamins rich in nutrients making up a well-balanced diets are not regularly included in their daily diets thus accounting for their BMI and stunting among female school children in the study population.
+Observations from this study showed that vegetables and vitamins rich in nutrients making up a well-balanced diet are not regularly included in their daily diets thus accounting for their BMI and stunting among female school children in the study population.

-The percentile wt for age indicate 53.33% are below the (1st), 2.67% (3rd) while 14.67% are within the green median zone with 15.99% within 97th and above percentile among females from Ogbia-oloibiri axis in the study population compared with Otuabagi-otakeme axis of 29.1% (<1st), 1.82% (3rd), 30.9%(median) green zone of normal children, 16.36%(85th) and 12.73% in the 97th percentile respectively.
+The percentile wt for age indicates 53.33% are below the (1st), 2.67% (3rd) while 14.67% are within the green median zone with 15.99% within 97th and above percentile among females from Ogbia-oloibiri axis in the study population compared with Otuabagi-otakeme axis of 29.1% (<1st), 1.82% (3rd), 30.9%(median) green zone of normal children, 16.36%(85th) and 12.73% in the 97th percentile respectively.

-The prevalence of undernutrtion was severe among age 5yrs (26.92%), moderate (3.58%) compared with normal (18.46%) well-nourished females in the study population.
-Very severe undernutrtion was observed among age 6(0.76%), 7(2.31%) and 8(1.54%) compared with 6.15% and 2.31% severe undernutrtion among age 6&9yrs.
+The prevalence of undernutrition was severe among age 5yrs (26.92%), and moderate (3.58%) compared with normal (18.46%) well-nourished females in the study population.
+Very severe undernutrition was observed among age 6(0.76%), 7(2.31%) and 8(1.54%) compared with 6.15% and 2.31% severe undernutrition among age 6&9yrs.
 The categories of females within 6(14.62%),7(9.23%), 8(3.85%), 9(2.31%) and 10 (1.54%) are having normal balanced diet intake regularly and thus fall above 80% classification range of WHO standard.
-Stunted children within the range of underwt are highly predisposed to iron deficiency development and anemia (Kingsley et al., 2024).
+Stunted children within the range of underweight are highly predisposed to iron deficiency development and anemia (Kingsley et al., 2024).

 CONCLUSION: Findings from this study have shown that most female school children age 5-10yrs engage regularly in carbohydrate nutritional diets with low interest in proteinous, vegetables/ vitamins dietary food intake.
-Hence decreased anthropometric indices associated with malnutrition was 49.99% prevalence rate in the study population while 50.01% (normal) engage in nutritional dietary intake in their right proportion.
-Malnutrition among children is is a public issue that need urgent attention to prevent its effect on their intellectual and physical growth.
+Hence decreased anthropometric indices associated with malnutrition was 49.99% prevalence rate in the study population while 50.01% (normal) engaged in nutritional dietary intake in their right proportion.
+Malnutrition among children is a public issue that needs urgent attention to prevent its effect on their intellectual and physical growth.

 REFERENCES